A

 Silicas

 Second to oxygen in abundancy on planet earth, silica is a mineral found in all forms of life that helps to absorb and build the strength of internal structures such as supple skin and lustre and shine for hair.
-Silica minerals include Iron, Calcium, Potassium and Vitamins C,A,B,E. As we age, we lose the ability to absorb most nutrients from the foods we ingest, therefore silica supplements become desired and/or useful.
+Silica minerals include Iron, Calcium, Potassium and Vitamins C,A,B,E. As we age, we lose the ability to absorb most nutrients from the foods we ingest, therefore

 Skin Layers (3 different layers of the skin):